Commemoration

 Call to Action 79(ii)

-• Since February 2023 Parks Canada is connecting with Indigenous partners to seek their input and feedback on the first draft of the renewed CRM Policy.
-Engagement continued through fall 2023.
+• In February 2023 Parks Canada is connecting with Indigenous partners to seek their input and feedback on the first draft of the renewed Cultural Resource Management Policy.
+Engagement continued through fall 2023

-• As a result of this work, a second draft was prepared and will be shared with Indigenous partners in late fall 2023 and early winter 2024.
+• As a result of this work, in January 2024, a second draft was prepared and shared with Indigenous partners

-• The next steps in the renewal of the Cultural Resource Management Policy are the final approvals, which will take place at the end of the fiscal year and once engagement is complete.
+• The next steps in the renewal of the Cultural Resource Management Policy are the final approvals, which will take place in the summer of 2024 once engagement is complete

 Call to Action 79(iii)

-• Since 2018, the Stories of Canada initiative has collaborated with more than 100 Indigenous communities on nearly more than 70 multi component projects at more than 45 heritage places, including national historic sites, national parks, national urban parks, and national marine conservation areas.
-Fourteen Stories of Canada projects will be completed in the 2023 to 2024 fiscal year, in addition to the 12 completed in 2022 at heritage sites administered by Parks Canada.
+• Since 2018, the Stories of Canada initiative has collaborated with more than 100 Indigenous communities on nearly 70 multi component projects at more than 45 heritage places, including national historic sites, national parks, national urban parks, and national marine conservation areas.
+For 2024 to 2025, the Stories of Canada initiative will provide more than $1 million to support 27 additional projects that will be co-developed with Indigenous partners to center Indigenous voices that reclaim, share and honour Indigenous cultures, histories and languages

-• In early 2023, Parks Canada hosted 2 workshops to bring together residential school survivors, Indigenous organizations and academics to build relationships and begin efforts to collaboratively identify additional subjects related to residential schools that merit national historic designation.
-In July 2023, thanks to these workshops, Parks Canada began working with several communities in the province of Quebec to commemorate the history and legacy of the residential school system.
-A third workshop is being planned for winter 2024.
+• In March 2023, Parks Canada hosted 2 workshops to bring together residential school survivors, Indigenous organizations and academics to build relationships and begin efforts to collaboratively identify additional subjects related to residential schools that merit national historic designation.
+In July 2023, thanks to these workshops, Parks Canada began working with several communities in the province of Quebec and British Columbia to commemorate the history and legacy of the residential school system

-• Since 2020, $2.2 million in partnership funding has been transferred to the National Centre for Truth and Reconciliation for distribution to Indigenous communities to support the development of commemorative projects related to the history and legacy of residential schools.
-This includes a new allocation of $1.2 million in October 2023.
-This funding partnership is extended until March 2025.
-To date, funding has supported a total of 59 commemoration projects by Indigenous communities and organizations across the country.
+• Since 2020, $2.2 million in partnership funding has been transferred to the National Centre for Truth and Reconciliation to support the development of commemorative projects related to the history and legacy of residential schools

 Next steps